-This hearty one skillet Browned Butter Cornbread Tamale Pie is packed with all sorts of deliciousness.
-The topping is tender, a bit sweet and the browned butter takes it to the next level of yum!
-Definitely an easy meal your family and friends will love.
+Ground beef casserole recipes are the ultimate comfort food!
+This hearty one skillet Cornbread Tamale Pie is packed with all sorts of Tex Mex flavors.
+The homemade cornbread topping is tender, a bit sweet and the browned butter takes it to the next level of yum!
+This ground beef casserole is an easy and budget friendly meal your family and friends will love.

 - This is the perfect dish to serve at game night scooped into a bowl with some sour cream on the side.